Blue Mosque, Istanbul: Overview

 The design of the mosque is based on that of the earlier Şehzade Mosque designed by Mimar Sinan in the early 16th century.
 The prayer hall occupies an area of 64 by 72 m and has a central dome measuring 23.5 m in diameter.
 The dome is surrounded by four semi-domes, each of which is flanked by three smaller semi-domes or exedrae.
 Four smaller domes cover the corners of the prayer hall.
 On the outside, the mosque has six minarets, ablutions facilities, and a large courtyard preceding the prayer hall.

-The mosque's architect, Sedefkar Mehmed Agha, synthesized the ideas of his master Sinan, aiming for overwhelming size, majesty and splendor.
+The mosque's architect, Sedefkar Mehmed Agha from Elbasan who also built the Ballie Mosque there, synthesized the ideas of his master Sinan, aiming for overwhelming size, majesty and splendor.
 According to the architect's official biographer, the mosque was the culmination of his career.
 Reflecting the classical Ottoman style of the period, the structure incorporates aspects of Byzantine architecture from the neighboring Hagia Sophia with Islamic architecture.
 It was the last great mosque of this classical period.

 Architectural historian Doğan Kuban characterizes Mehmed Agha's style as having a more "sculptural" approach, with more attention brought on the details of the building and a willingness to break up its elements into smaller parts, whereas Sinan had placed more emphasis on rigorous spatial designs with relatively restrained decoration.
 Scholar Gülru Necipoğlu states that the mosque demonstrates an emerging trend towards extravagance in the structure and decoration of Ottoman buildings during this time, as evidenced by its size, its profile (including the increased number of minarets), and its lavish use of Iznik tiles.
 A similar lack of restraint in decoration is also found, for example, in the New Mosque (or Yeni Valide Mosque) that was completed later that same century.

 While architectural historians have criticized some details of the mosque's structure and decoration when comparing it to the earlier works of Sinan, (Note: Godfrey Goodwin, for example, argues that the four supporting pillars inside the prayer hall are overly large in comparison with the dome, which is proportionally smaller than it could have been for such a large building.
 He remarks that the softer, multi-tiered build-up of curved elements towards the central dome gives the mosque a "logical and graceful" profile, but that it also reduces the main dome's dramatic effect, by contrast with the Süleymaniye Mosque designed by Sinan, where the central dome is a "dramatic climax and not merely the top of a pile".) the mosque is one of the most impressive and popularly admired monuments of Ottoman architecture.